wp-media/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](http://docs.backwpup.com/article/118-install-backwpup)

 == Changelog ==
+= Version 3.5.0 =
+Release Date: May 16, 2018

+* Added: Restore for pro version
+* Fixed: stylesheet was being included on frontend

 = Version 3.4.5 =
 * Added: Support for PclZip.
 * Fixed: Disable use of mysqldump if it is not available.